Slaves (American band): Routine Breathing and line-up instability (2015–2016)

-Beautiful Death, Craig's Departure and label change (2017–2019)
+Beautiful Death, Craig's Departure and Label Change (2017–2019)

-On August 11, the band announced their next headlining tour with Outline in Color and Avion Roe while currently writing their third album.
-On January 20, 2017, the band released the single "I'd Rather See Your Star Explode".
+On August 11, the band announced their upcoming headlining tour featuring Outline in Color and Avion Roe, all while actively working on their third album.
+Following this, on January 20, 2017, the band released the single "I'd Rather See Your Star Explode".

-Their third studio album "Beautiful Death" was initially slated to be released in September 2017, however due to a split with their label and Jonny Craig's recent hospitalization, the band confirmed that a release would be pushed back until January 2018.
-The band announced the first US headline tour on July 10, titled "The Beautiful Death Tour", with support from Secrets, Picturesque, and Out Came The Wolves.
-They also said that they would be playing a few new songs from the upcoming third album on the tour, which is scheduled to start 1 September 2017.
-On November 3, Colin confirmed they were picked up by Warner Brothers.
+Initially scheduled for a September 2017 release, their third studio album "Beautiful Death" faced a delay to January 2018 due to a label split and Jonny Craig's hospitalization.
+The band introduced their first US headline tour, "The Beautiful Death Tour", on July 10, featuring support from Secrets, Picturesque, and Out Came The Wolves.
+The tour also previewed new songs from the forthcoming third album, slated to commence on September 1, 2017.
+On November 3, Colin confirmed their signing with Warner Brothers.

-On November 17, 2017 Artery Recordings announced via Twitter that they were dropping Slaves from the label after Jonny Craig was accused of multiple counts of sexual assault.
+Subsequently, on November 17, 2017, Artery Recordings announced via Twitter that they were parting ways with Slaves, citing accusations against Jonny Craig of multiple counts of sexual assault.

-On December 21, 2017, the band announced the third studio album will be released on February 16, 2018 through Sony Music label The Orchard.
-In early January 2018, the band announced a new headlining tour, with support from Kyle Lucas, Dayshell, and Ghost Town, to promote the new album.
-The tour began in Dallas, TX on the day of the album's release and scheduled to end on March 12, 2018 in Scottsdale, AZ.
+On December 21, 2017, the band revealed that their third studio album would be released on February 16, 2018, through Sony Music label The Orchard.
+In early January 2018, they announced a new headlining tour, featuring support from Kyle Lucas, Dayshell, and Ghost Town, in promotion of the new album.
+The tour commenced in Dallas, TX on the day of the album's release and was scheduled to conclude on March 12, 2018, in Scottsdale, AZ.

-The band released their third studio album, Beautiful Death, on February 16, 2018, on SBG Records and The Orchard.
-On January 24, 2019, the band announced that Jonny Craig was removed from the band citing addiction as the reason of his removal.
-Jonny Craig issued a response of his own shortly after, explaining that he's looking after his health before returning to music.
+The band ultimately released their third studio album, Beautiful Death, on February 16, 2018, under SBG Records and The Orchard.
+On January 24, 2019, the band announced the removal of Jonny Craig from the band, citing addiction as the reason for his departure.
+Jonny Craig subsequently issued a response, explaining that he was prioritizing his health before considering a return to music.

-Arrival of Matt McAndrew, To Better Days and name change (2020–2021)
+Arrival of Matt McAndrew, To Better Days and Rain City Drive

-The group continued to tour across Europe and Australia with Matt McAndrew replacing Craig as lead vocalist.
-A music video for "Wasting My Youth" was released on March 28.
+The group continued their touring endeavors across Europe and Australia, with Matt McAndrew assuming the role of lead vocalist following Craig's departure.
+On March 28, a music video for "Wasting My Youth" was released.